ava11235/ava11235.github.io/_posts/2025-05-01-feature-engineering-with-data-wrangler.md

 # 🛠️ Feature Engineering with Amazon SageMaker Data Wrangler

 ## Summary
-Feature engineering is critical for machine learning success, yet it traditionally consumes 60-70% of data scientists' time.
+Feature engineering is the process of using domain knowledge to extract new variables (features) from raw data that make machine learning algorithms work more effectively.
 Amazon SageMaker Data Wrangler transforms this process through its visual interface, allowing you to create features without writing code.
 This tutorial demonstrates how Data Wrangler streamlines feature creation, from basic transformations to complex derived features that improve model performance.

+Key feature engineering techniques include:

+- Feature creation: Deriving new features from existing ones
+- Feature transformation: Converting features to more useful formats
+- Feature selection: Choosing the most relevant features
+- Feature encoding: Converting categorical variables to numerical format

+Feature engineering is critical for machine learning success, yet it traditionally consumes 60-70% of data scientists' time.

 ### 1. Setup and Dataset Creation 📁